 Bruce H. Searby

-Bruce H. Searby has successfully prosecuted and defended some of the most high-profile foreign and domestic bribery cases pursued by the federal government.
+Bruce H. Searby defends corporations and individuals in a wide variety of white-collar criminal matters.
+Bruce has successfully prosecuted and defended some of the most high-profile foreign and domestic bribery cases pursued by the federal government.
 He won one of the few FCPA cases that has been tried to verdict before a jury.
 His background also includes high-stakes civil securities fraud and general commercial litigation.
 Bruce’s litigation experience has spanned from East Coast to West Coast, and from leading private law firms to the Department of Justice.
 Through his 20-year career, Bruce has won cases at all procedural stages from the pleadings through to trial and appeals.
 Specific matters are listed in the representative experience section for each practice area.

 Prior to forming Searby LLP, Bruce was a trial attorney at the U.S. Department of Justice, Criminal Division, Fraud Section (FCPA Unit) in Washington, D.C.
 Before that, Bruce practiced law at an Am Law 100 firm in Washington, DC.
 He also served as an Assistant United States Attorney in Los Angeles, California for 9 years.
 Bruce began his career as a federal court law clerk for The Hon.
 A. Wallace Tashima on the United States District Court for the Central District of California and then on the United States Court of Appeals for the Ninth Circuit upon Judge Tashima’s elevation.
 He also practiced law at a leading law firm in Los Angeles.
 While with the Department of Justice, he won the Director’s Award: one of the highest awards given to Assistant United States Attorneys.

 He has spoken on anti-corruption topics at national and international conferences.
 He has taught courses for law enforcement and law students on anti-corruption investigation and prosecution.